Codewith-Yush/Flipkart-clone/README.md

 # Flipkart Clone Website

 This repository contains a Flipkart clone website built using plain HTML and CSS.
-The purpose of this project is to recreate the basic functionality and design of the popular e-commerce website Flipkart.

-you can check it out [here](https://codewith-yush.github.io/TWSIP_Flipkart-clone/)
+The purpose of this project is to recreate the basic functionality and design of the popular e-commerce website Flipkart.you can check it out [here](https://codewith-yush.github.io/TWSIP_Flipkart-clone/)

 # Screenshot
 ![Logo](SC.png)